Strivin0311/llms-learning/modeling/inference.md

 # Inference on LLMs
-*Here's some resources about Inference on LLMs*
+*Here're some resources about Inference on LLMs*

 #### Fast Inference of Mixture-of-Experts Language Models with Offloading [`READ`]